NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/quantitativeChip/minute-lab.rst

 Kumar, B., Navarro, C., Winblad, N., Schell, J. P., Zhao, C., Lanner, F., & Elsässer, S. J. (2021).
 Polycomb Repressive Complex 2 shields naïve human pluripotent cells from trophectoderm differentiation. bioRxiv.

-In particular, we are going to look at Naïve vs Primed cells, and as control we have EZH2-inhibitor treatment, which removes H3K27m3 from the cells, creating a baseline for technical background.
+In particular, we are going to look at Naïve vs Primed human ES cells, and as control we have EZH2-inhibitor treatment, which removes H3K27m3 from the cells, creating a baseline for technical background.

 There are 3 replicates for each condition.
 In the first part of the tutorial you will run replicate 1, and results for all replicates are available in the second part.